LED bulbs use 75% less energy than incandescent bulbs — DOE

 The Golden Rule: Never put organic material (wood studs, paper-faced drywall) or moisture-absorbing material (fiberglass) in direct contact with concrete.

-If you trap that moisture behind a vapor barrier (like plastic sheeting) on the inside, you create a mold incubator.
+If you risk that moisture behind a vapor barrier (like plastic sheeting) on the inside, you create a mold incubator.

 Diagram showing moisture usage through concrete and correct barrier placement